 Ronnie had to win two matches yesterday and they couldn’t have been more different.
 He beat his good friend Jimmy White in the last 32, but it was a struggle, in part because it’s always difficult to play a really close friend, in part because of the damaged tip.

-interestingly, Ronnie was quite happy with the way it went, as he told to the Eurosport (here reported in the Daily Mail)
+Interestingly, Ronnie was quite happy with the way it went, as he told to Eurosport (here reported in the Daily Mail)

 ‘I’m so happy with how I approached the match mentally,’ O’Sullivan told Eurosport.

 ‘We both struggled a bit, but it’s so easy to give up sometimes when you’re playing like that, but I carried on enjoying it.

 ‘I thought ‘keep playing, keep potting balls, if you miss don’t worry about it.
 Just keep playing until the end’.

 ‘I enjoyed that match a lot more than when I played Jimmy in Ireland because he played with a bit more confidence, he’d won a few matches.

 ‘I know I could have scored more and done whatever, but my mental skills, I was over the moon with.’